Arc weighted acyclic orientations and variations of degeneracy of graphs: -AT and -DP-paintable

 \begin{definition} For $f \in \mathbb{N}^G$, the \emph{ DP-$f$-painting game} on $G$ is played by two players: Lister and Painter.
 Initially each vertex $v$ has $f(v)$ tokens and is uncoloured.

-In the $i$th round, Lister chooses a simple cover $ (L_i,M_i)$ of $G$, and for each vertex $v$, removes $|L_i(v)|$ tokens from $v$.
-Painter constructs a partial $(L_i, M_i)$-colouring $h_i$ of $G$ that colours a subset $X_i$ of $G$.
+In the $i$th round, Lister chooses a cover $ (L_i,M_i)$ of $G$, and for each vertex $v$, removes $|L_i(v)|$ tokens from $v$ (thus $|L_i(v)|$ is at most the number of remaining tokens of $v$).
+Painter constructs a partial $(L_i, M_i)$-colouring $h_i$ of $G$ that colours a subset $X_i$ of vertices of $G$.
 The game ends either if all vertices of $G$ are coloured, in which case Painter wins the game, or some uncoloured vertex has no token left, in which case Lister wins.
 We say $G$ is \emph{ DP-$f$-paintable} if Painter has a winning strategy for this game.
 The \emph{DP-paint number} $\chi_{DPP}(G)$ of $G$ is the minimum $k$ such that $G$ is {DP-$k$-paintable}. \end{definition}

+If Lister chooses an $f$-cover $(L,M)$ in the first move, then Painter needs to responds with an $(L,M)$-colouring of $G$ (instead of a partial $(L,M)$-colouring of $G$), for otherwise, Painter loses the game.
+So if $G$ is DP-$f$-paintable, then $G$ is DP-$f$-colourable, and the converse is not true.

 In the definition of DP-$f$-painting game, if each cover $(L_i,M_i)$ chosen by Lister is required to satisfy the additional constraint that $|L_i(v)| \le 1$ for each vertex $v$, then the game is called the {\em $f$-painting game}.
 We say $G$ is {\em $f$-paintable} if Painter has a winning strategy in the $f$-painting game on $G$, and the {\em paint number} $\chi_P(G)$ is the minimum $k$ such that $G$ is $k$-paintable.
+Equivalently, in the $i$th round, Lister reveals a set $U_i = \{v: |L_i(v)|=1\}$ of uncoloured vertices, which can be understood to be the set of vertices $v$ that has colour $i$ in their lists.
+Painter chooses an independent set $X_i$ of $U_i$, and colours vertices of $X_i$ by colour $i$.
+In this sense, the $f$-painting game on $G$ is an online version of $f$-list colouring of $G$.

 It follows from the definitions that for any graph $G$, $ch(G) \le \chi_P(G) \le \chi_{DPP}(G)$ and $\chi_{DP}(G) \le \chi_{DPP}(G)$.

 The following lemma in \cite{KKLZ2020} can be viewed as an alternate definition of DP-$f$-paintability and $f$-paintability.